tommyvo/soraban-engineering-project/README.md

 - All transaction changes (add, update, delete, bulk categorize, CSV import) are broadcast in real-time to all connected clients using ActionCable and Redis.
 - No manual refresh is needed—UI updates instantly for all users.

-- **How it works:**
+**How it works:**
-    - Rails backend broadcasts transaction changes to a `transactions` channel.
+- The Rails backend uses ActionCable to broadcast transaction events (create, update, delete) to a `transactions` channel.
-    - React frontend subscribes to this channel and updates the UI live.
+- The React frontend subscribes to this channel and updates the UI state live when a broadcast is received.
-    - Redis enables cross-process and background job broadcasting.
+- Redis is used as the pub/sub backend, enabling real-time updates even from background jobs or across multiple Rails processes.

 ### CSV Import